rdhadda/Dhaddas-Detailing/README.md

 Github - To save and store the files for the website.

 Bootstrap Version 4.6 - The framework for the website.
-Code for the navigation bar, carousel and modal.
+Code for the navigation bar, modal and various other classes.

 Google Fonts - To import the fonts used on the website.